felixjwong/antibioticsai/README.md

 ### CSV files containing predicted hits

 The two files "initial_hits.csv" and "final_hits.csv" contain a list of all the hits predicted by the initial and final models described in the main text, as represented by their SMILES strings.
 There are 2,668 hits in "initial_hits.csv" and 5,332 hits in "final_hits.csv".
-For additional information regarding the hits and their prediction scores, see the Supplementary Information of the paper.
+For additional information regarding the hits and their prediction scores, please see the Supplementary Information of the paper.

 ### Substructure analysis code